marberi/100days/README.md

 loss function, I got some intitial interesting results last semester.
 Looking at this again, the there is problems with the stability.
 At times the network train and give a good results, while other times the metric is 10 times higher.
-At least I managed to reproduce this result, which a student found.
+At least I managed to reproduce this issue, which a student found.
 It looks like the network is overfitting.
 Not the question is how to fix this.